xlearncoding/notes/content/courses/git/git practise.md

 git commit -m "Added hello.txt with Hello World text"
 ```

-Here the `-m` argument means the message with your commit.
-This message will help you remember your change when you check the logs in the future.
+The `-m` argument in Git allows you to add a commit message that serves as a reminder of the changes you made.
+This commit message is essential for keeping track of your changes in the future when you review the commit logs.
+It's a good practice to provide a meaningful and descriptive commit message that accurately reflects the changes made in the commit.
+This will help you and your collaborators easily understand the purpose and content of the commit when looking back at the commit history.

 ## Step 6: Show the commit in the log